jbrucker/JettyHelloWorld/README.md

 how to run the project, and general method of adding a filter to an embedded Jetty project.

-## Adding Filters in an Embedded Jetty Project
+## Adding Filters to an Embedded Jetty Project

 The org.ske.JettyMain class shows how to configure filters and add them to a context.
 After you create a ContextHandler,